tstiddy/nodejs-webhooks-rest-sample/README.md

 ## Configure a tunnel for your localhost

-Microsoft Graph needs a notification URL that it can reach to deliver notifications.
 The sample uses *localhost* as the development server.
-Microsoft Graph can't deliver notifications to *localhost*.
 For this reason, we need a tunnel that can forward requests from an URL on the internet to our *localhost*.
 For a more detailed explanation, see [Why do I have to use a tunnel?](https://github.com/OfficeDev/Microsoft-Graph-NodeJs-Webhooks/wiki/Why-do-I-have-to-use-a-tunnel%3F)

 For this sample, we use [ngrok](https://ngrok.com/) to create the tunnel.
 To configure ngrok: